-Tangible or intangible items of value that are owned or

-1 Definitions influenced by City of San Diego Council Policy 900-20, Naming of City Assets created by the City, including but not limited to both City facilities and leaseholds that do not succeed 35 years and/or that confer ownership rights by agreement.
-This definition does NOT include ARTWORKS, which are city assets under Chula Vista Municipal Code.........
+Tangible or intangible items of value that are owned or created by the City, including but not limited to City facilities.
+This definition does NOT include PUBLIC ARTWORK.

 City Facility (included in City Assets)

 Any part of real property or structure owned by the City or for which naming rights or monument installation are conferred by agreement, including, but not limited to parks, libraries, Recreational Facilities buildings, parking facilities, interior or ancillary features that are a part of, or within, a larger facility and other City facilities.